-B.2 The power to issue a BCN lies in Section 187A of the Town & Country Planning Act (1990) (as amended).
+B.2 The power to issue a BCN lies in Section 187A of the Town and Country Planning Act 1990 (as amended).
 This requires the owner or occupier to comply with any outstanding requirements of a condition imposed on the grant of planning permission.
 A BCN cannot be used in respect of listed buildings, conservation area control and protected trees.
 The compliance period is a minimum of 28 days from date of service of the notice.
-There is no right of appeal against a notice.
+There is no right of appeal against a notice; the right of appeal applied to the imposition of the condition when permission was granted.
 Failure to comply with a BCN is an offence liable to prosecution and a fine up to £1,000.